Solidarity Housing Frequently Asked Questions

 The Canadian Mortgage and Housing Corporation conceptualizes affordable housing is as a ‘continuum’:

-In the context of this continuum, we envision this model supporting “affordable rental housing” and “affordable homeownership” (in the form of limited-equity leases).
-Any house that undergoes this transition will be permanently removed from the market (because it’s owned by a non-profit) and insulated from housing booms, so rents and leases will always be significantly lower than market rental housing, becoming more affordable over time.
+In the context of this continuum, we envision this model supporting “affordable rental housing” and “affordable homeownership” (in the form of limited-equity leases or co-op memberships).
+Any house that undergoes this transition will be permanently removed from the market (because it’s owned by a non-profit) and insulated from housing booms.
+Rents and leases will always be significantly lower than market rental housing, becoming more affordable over time.

 How can I be involved?